wikimedia/design-codex/packages/codex-docs/component-demos/popover/popover.md

 <cdx-accordion>
 <template #title>Developer notes</template>

-To enable the bottom sheet variant, set the `use-bottom-sheet` prop to `true`.
+To enable the bottom sheet on mobile, set the `use-bottom-sheet` prop to `'responsive'`.
 The bottom sheet will automatically appear on mobile devices (≤639px) and the regular popover will appear on larger screens.